braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ![Choose a Segment][180]

-### Step 5: pick the action that determines the winner
+### Step 5: Pick the action that determines the winner

 The Winning Variant can be measured by `Unique Opens` or `Clicks` for email, `Opens` for Push, or `Primary Conversion Rate` for all channels.
 Selecting `Opens` or `Clicks` to determine the winner will not affect what you choose for the campaign’s [Conversion Events][2].

 Keep in mind that if you’re using a Control Group, users in the Control Group cannot perform `Opens` or `Clicks`, so the “performance” of the Control Group is guaranteed to be `0`.
 As a result, the Control Group cannot “win” the A/B test; however, you still may want to use a Control Group to track other metrics for users who do not receive a message.

-### Step 6: schedule when to send the winning variant
+### Step 6: Schedule when to send the winning variant

 Choose a date and time when the Winning Variant should be sent out.